+Numerous websites and software tools have popped up which claim to allow you to spot guaranteed profitable betting opportunities, by taking advantage of the differing prices on outcomes in the same market between different bookmakers.
 We explained how you could start to find the best value markets at your favourite bookmaker, such as Sun Bets.
 This involves working out the overround on a particular market.
 The lower the overround the better.
-Numerous websites and software tools have popped up which try to take this a step further – they claim to allow you to spot guaranteed profitable betting opportunities, by taking advantage of the differing prices on outcomes in the same market between different bookmakers.
-That is to say there will be no overround in the market, and in fact the book will be less than 100%.
+However, these websites and tools take this a step further, and claim to be able to find opportunities (by placing bets at multiple bookmakers, on different outcomes in the same market) when there will effectively be no overround, and in fact the book will be less than 100%.
 This is called arbitrage betting.
 We strongly recommend you avoid arbitrage betting.
 Although, the opportunities they spot will be real (if you are using a reputable service), we still recommend you avoid this form of betting.
 There is usually a fee involved to use these services, and even though the opportunities to make a profit might be there in theory, in practice they are difficult to profit from.

 Why avoid arbitrage betting?
 Your account may be closed, or bets revoked.

 - Bookmakers generally hate arbitrage betting.
 Many share data for numerous reasons, and this helps them spot arbitrage betting.
 Depending on their T&Cs, they could refuse to honour bet(s) and/or close your account.

 - Even if they weren’t sharing data, if there is a good arbitrage opportunity (which if the service you have paid for works, it should spot), lots of people will be placing the same bets as you in the same time period.
 It will not be hard for bookmakers to suspect arbitrage betting, and revoke bets if that’s their policy.

 - Bookmakers who care about responsible gambling may also close your account, if they see you are making huge losses at their bookmaker – even though you might be winning overall across all your accounts at different bookmakers.